 It's now necessary to stand with feet on either side of the squat toilet.
 There are grooves on each side of these toilets to help a person keep their feet in place while using it.
 An individual's feet should be towards the middle of these grooves and flat.

-After all of the aforementioned preparation is done, a person can let their pants down and squat over the toilet.
-It's important not to allow clothing to touch the floor; this is true even if the place is clean and spotless.
+After all of the aforementioned preparation is done, a person can let their pants down to half way down the thighs and squat over the toilet.
+It's important not to allow clothing to touch the floor; this is true even if the place seems clean and spotless.

 Once you have finished your business, you might notice a sign asking you not to flush your toilet paper, and a bin next to you filled with used tissue.
 Nowadays most toilets can actually handle flushing a moderate amount of toilet paper, and these notices mainly exist to discourage throwing all kinds of rubbish into the toilets (as is done in rural toilets).
 So the decision is yours whether you want to use the bin or try flushing the toilet paper.